Tuesday, March 28, 2023

 The Absentee Shawnee are governed by a five-member Executive Committee.
 On this committee sits the tribe’s governor, lieutenant governor, secretary, treasurer and representative.

-The positions of governor and secretary serve two-year terms.
-All other members of the Executive Committee serve one-year terms.
+All members of the Executive Committee serve four-year terms.
 Justices for the Absentee Shawnee Supreme Court are appointed and approved by the Executive Committee.

 Election information